Woman placing a portafilter on a semi-automatic espresso machine

 WHAT IS A SEMI-AUTOMATIC ESPRESSO MACHINE?

 This type of machine helps you create delicious espresso at home without needing to be an expert.
 All you’ll need to work a semi-automatic espresso machine is a love of coffee and a little curiosity.
-With a semi-automatic espresso machine, you'll grind and tamp the coffee beans, lock in the portafilter, and choose your settings (number and size of shots).
-Then, just press a few buttons and an electrical pump automatically moves water through the brewing chamber at the right pressure, temperature and time—no manual pulling or timing required.
+With a semi-automatic espresso machine, you'll grind and tamp the coffee beans, lock in the portafilter and choose your settings (number and size of shots).
+Then, just press a few buttons and an electrical pump will automatically move water through the brewing chamber at the right pressure, temperature and time—no manual pulling or timing required.

 Some semi-automatic espresso machines allow you to manually control the pre-infusion time and amount of water used, but these are usually found on commercial models in professional coffee shops.
 Residential semi-automatic espresso machines are known for producing consistent results with ease while still giving you enough control to experiment and get creative.